Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Picking a new name for your dog is an important task.
-The name needs to be short enough for the dog to respond to, fit with the dog´s personality, and also have a special significance to you.
-I live in the tropics, and most of my canvases have become moldy, so the most significant name on this list would be “moldy”.
-(No, I did not put that on the list and I would not force a dog to walk around with that name.)
+The name needs to be short enough for the dog to respond to, fit with the dog's personality, and also have a special significance to you.
+Just calling your dog Max or Charlie simply won't do.
+Find something special!

 This list of dog names is special for a lot of reasons.
-Some of them are famous (even the posers that hang out in front of your local gallery will recognize them) and then again some of them are odd enough to be unique.
+Some of the names are famous (even the posers that hang out in front of your local gallery will recognize them) while others are odd enough to be unique.

-Take a look and see if one of the names is good for you and your dog:
+Take a look and see if one of them is good for you and your dog.

 - Chagall (Marc, the French modernist.
 This is probably best for a modern, new world breed—either that or a progressive French Bulldog.)

 - Dali (Salvador, the Spanish surrealist.
 Unusual artist with an unusual name for an unusual dog.
 Is there a theme here?)

 - Degas (French, maybe realist, maybe impressionist.
 Don’t ask our dog—you decide, or ask a ballerina.)

 - Gauguin (French post-impressionist.
 He actually painted a few dogs in Tahiti, but of course, they were all odd colors.
 This would be a good name for a poi dog, no matter what color.)

 - Hopper (Edward, the American realist—a good name for a puppy that acts somber and looks off into space!)